leonardogolinelli/Perturbation_Lab/README.md

+Warning: this repo is a proof of concept.
+Minimal code was used.

 Notebook 1) Simulate gene expression data using known ZINB parameters and train a VAE to predict such parameters by minimizing ELBO.

 Notebook 2) Generate a mechanicistic gene - a gene for which its ZINB distribution depends directly on the expression of the other genes in a quantifiable and predictable way.
 Train the VAE on all genes (normal genes + mechanicistic gene).